chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

     >>> type('bonjour')
     <type 'str'>

-To convert an object to a string representation:
+To convert objects to string representations:

 	str(10)
 	a = dict((("a",1), ("b",2)))